b-lukaszuk/RJ_BS_eng/contents/prediction.md

 X-axis, then most likely our predictions would be more off for large values of explanatory variable(s).

-Anyway, your task here is to write a function `drawDiagPlot(reg)` that returns a graph similar to @fig:ch08ex1v1 above (when called with `ageFatM1` as an input).
+Anyway, your task here is to write a function `drawDiagPlot` that accepts a linear regression model and returns a graph similar to @fig:ch08ex1v1 above (when called with `ageFatM1` as an input).

 Below you will find some (but not all) of the functions that I found useful while solving this task (feel free to use whatever functions you want):